Prenuptial Agreements: Benefits, Limitations, Enforceability and Importance

-Please, call or e-mail me, Eduardo Mejias, at AAA Family Law at (407) 260-6001 to schedule an initial phone consultation for thirty minutes.
+Please, call or email me, Eduardo Mejias, at AAA Family Law at (407) 260-6001 or Consultation Email Form to schedule an initial phone consultation for thirty minutes.
 For an additional one-hour consultation at the office we charge $100.

 At the consultation I will explain the process of creating a prenuptial agreement and quote you a fixed retainer fee cost for helping you prepare it before you sign a contract or make a payment.

 Our Orlando family law attorney retention fees for prenuptial and postnuptial agreements cost between $1,200 and $1,5000 depending on their level of complexity.
-See Family Lawyer Retainer Fees for additional information on costs.
+See Our Retainer Fee Policies for additional information on costs.

 Call AAA Family Law at (407) 260-6001 to Arrange a Consultation Time